amritpalsingh5191/DB5/README.md

 Though we haven’t used this capability in Vesper, we made it so that you can have multiple themes.
 Every theme inherits from the Default theme.

-If you ask for a value from a theme other than Default, and that value is not specified in that theme, it falls back to Default to get that value.
+If the value asked is not specified in theme then it will select default value.

 ### Demo app